DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 If a custom es_systems.xml file is present in ~/ES-DE/custom_systems/ any entries from this file will have their names trailed by the text _(custom system)_.
 So if the _dos_ system in the example above would be present in the custom systems configuration file, the system would be shown as _dos (custom system)_ instead of simply _dos_.
 This is only applicable for the systems.txt and systeminfo.txt files, the trailing text is not applied or used anywhere else in the application.

-![alt text](images/es-de_ui_easy_setup.png "ES-DE Easy Setup") _This is the dialog shown if no game files were found.
+![alt text](images/es-de_ui_easy_setup.png "ES-DE Easy Setup") _This is the dialog shown on desktop operating systems if no game files were found.
 It lets you import games, change the ROM directory if you don't want to use the default one, and you can also generate the game systems directory structure.
 Note that the directory is the physical path, and that your operating system may present this as a localized path if you are using a language other than English._

 ## Upgrading to a newer release